TinaHeiligers/tinkerantreats/content/pages/Other/other.md

 An excellent overview of a fantastic final capstone project on [Rap Analysis](http://www.datasciencecentral.com/profiles/blogs/our-berkeley-data-science-capstone-project-rap-analysis) is an inspirational read.

 # Data frames
-([Pandas tutorial on you tube](https://www.youtube.com/watch?v=w26x-z-BdWQ) and the [code](https://github.com/estimate/pandas-exercises) to follow along).
+[Pandas tutorial on you tube](https://www.youtube.com/watch?v=w26x-z-BdWQ) and the [code](https://github.com/estimate/pandas-exercises) to follow along.

 # Visualization
-On the [page](http://blog.thedataincubator.com/2014/09/how-to-prepare-for-the-data-incubator/) they give links to useful libraries to cover each topic mentioned.
+On the [Data Incubator website](http://blog.thedataincubator.com/2014/09/how-to-prepare-for-the-data-incubator/), they give links to useful libraries to cover each topic mentioned above.

 # Statistics and Regression
 3D linear regression is explained very well in [this](http://stackoverflow.com/questions/24747643/3d-linear-regression) Stack Overflow Q&A post.
 It's a definite must read and follow along!